danschultz/frappe/README.md

 # Relay

-A slightly [Bacon.js](http://baconjs.github.io/) inspired Dart package to make functional reactive programming easier in Dart.
-Relay extends the behavior of Dart's streams, and introduces a concept of dynamic values called properties.
+A slightly [Bacon.js](http://baconjs.github.io/) inspired Dart package that makes it easier to do functional reactive programming in Dart.
+Relay extends the behavior of Dart's streams, and introduces new concepts like dynamic values, called properties.

 ## EventStream
+`EventStream` subclasses Dart's `Stream` class so it has a familiar API and can be passed to functions that expect a `Stream`.
+This makes it easy to compose both Relay streams and Dart streams.

-Relay makes it easy to compose streams.
-Like combining the mouse down, mouse move and mouse up events for drawing:
+For instance, combining mouse down, mouse move and mouse up events for drawing:

 ```
 window.onMouseDown.forEach((mouseDown) {
   var pen = new Pen(mouseDown.client);
-  new EventStream(window.onMouseMove).takeUntil(window.onMouseUp)
+  new EventStream(window.onMouseMove).takeUntil(window.onMouseUp.first)
       .forEach((mouseMove) => pen.drawTo(mouseMove.client))
       .then((_) => pen.done())
 })